best phones for kids

 Connection Without Worries

 I’m so thankful there are companies out there that are taking our children’s safety to mind and are coming up with answers to the growing concerns of smartphones.
-If you would like your child to stay connected but want to ease them into the world of cell phones and smartphones and social media, then I highly recommend you check out Gabb and Pinwheel.
+If you would like your child to stay connected but want to ease them into the world of cell phones and smartphones and social media, then I highly recommend you check out Gabb, Pinwheel, and Bark.
 I can pretty much guarantee one of them will meet your needs.
 I know they’ve met mine, which is why I consider them the best phones for kids.

 Happy and safe connecting, in whatever form that takes!